Captain John's Harbour Boat Restaurant: Bankruptcy, closure and sale

-In 2002 Captain John's filed for bankruptcy protection following a 10-year legal battle with his former common-law wife who the court ruled was entitled to a half-share of the restaurant.
+In 2002 Captain John's filed for bankruptcy protection following a 10-year legal battle with Letnik's former common-law wife who the court ruled was entitled to a half-share of the restaurant.
 Owing over $5 million to various creditors including $3 million to unsecured creditors, Letnik's bankruptcy proposal involved the repayment of all unsecured creditors owed $5,000 or less and a repayment of no more than $30,000 to all other unsecured creditors.
 The restaurant staff, which once numbered in the dozens, was reduced to ten.
 In 2007, Letnik appealed his property tax bill arguing that the ship is not a "structure" under the law and thus cannot have property tax levied against it.
 The court ruled against him and a subsequent appeal was rejected as Letnik's unpaid back taxes mounted.

 In August 2008, Toronto public health officials ordered the restaurant closed after citing it for 11 separate infractions, including "Operator fail to maintain premises free of sewage back-up" and "Operator fail to ensure food is not contaminated/adulterated".
 The owner was fined $2,160.